johnjosephhorton/johnjosephhorton.github.com/cv.md

 Professional Service
 --------------------

-1. Reviewer for ACM-Electronic Commerce
-1. Reviewer for ACM-Computer Human Interaction
+### Reviewer for:

-1. Reviewer for The Quarterly Journal of Economics
+1. *The Quarterly Journal of Economics*
+1. *Judgement & Decision Making*
-1. Reviewer for Clinical Psychological Science
+1. *Clinical Psychological Science*
+1. *ACM-Electronic Commerce*
+1. *ACM-Computer Human Interaction*

+### Program Committee for:

-1. Program committee for NIPS Workshop on Computation Social Science and the Wisdom of Crowds, 2011
+1. NIPS Workshop on Computation Social Science and the Wisdom of Crowds, 2011
-1. Program Committee for ACM-Electronic Commerce 2012
+1. Program Committee for ACM-Electronic Commerce, 2012

 Military Awards & Decorations
 -----------------------------